Skip to main content

 Paper 3 combines oral examination (50 marks — Read Aloud 10 marks + Oral Discussion 40 marks) with listening comprehension (20 marks), making it worth 70 marks total and the single most important paper by mark allocation.

-- Listening Comprehension (20 marks): 10 MCQ questions based on 6 audio passages.
+• Listening Comprehension (20 marks): 10 MCQ questions based on several recorded passages.
 Tests the ability to understand spoken Chinese in various contexts (conversations, announcements, discussions).
-Students who consume Chinese media regularly (news, podcasts, shows) develop the listening fluency this section demands
+Students who consume Chinese media regularly (news, podcasts, shows) develop the listening fluency this section demands — our guide to oral and listening exam strategies breaks down discussion structure and listening question types step by step

 Higher Chinese (Syllabus 1116) and Its Benefits